Introductory computations in the cohomology of arithmetic groups: The Eichler-Shimura isomorphism

 \section{The Eichler-Shimura isomorphism}

 The Eichler-Shimura isomorphism \cite{MR89928}\cite{MR120372}

-relates the cohomology of groups to the theory of modular forms associated to a finite index subgroup $\Gamma$ of $SL_2(\mathbb Z)$.
+relates the cohomology of groups to the theory of modular forms associated to a congruence subgroup $\Gamma$ of $SL_2(\mathbb Z)$.
 In subsequent sections we explain how to compute with the right-hand side of the isomorphism.
 But first, for completeness and for motivation, we define the ingredients of the isomorphism.